SerhanTelatar/CS308-Project/README.md

 ![test](https://github.com/SerhanTelatar/CS308-Project/blob/8c6d0e13bd87d9b78d272c4cc58f032bb226199a/GraphicalAssets/Riffy%20Horizontal%20Logo.png)

-# Music Recommendation System

-## Overview

-The Music Recommendation System is an online platform designed to help users discover new music based on their preferences.
+Riffy is a The Music Recommendation System is an online platform designed to help users discover new music based on their preferences.
 It collects liked-song information from various sources, analyzes musical choices, and provides personalized recommendations.

 ## Features